What is a Day Collar, Why Might You Wear One, and Where Can You Get One?

 What is “Fetishwear?”

 Fetishwear is a pretty broad term.
 In short, though, it refers to anything out-of-the-box, provocative, sexualised, or in some way over-the-top or extreme.
-Certain fabrics, such as leather, latex, rubber, and PVC, are commonly seen in fetishwear.
+Certain fabrics, such as leather, latex, rubber, PVC, and wet-look styles are commonly seen in fetishwear.

 Highly structured items such as corsets as well as revealing clothing such as lingerie may also be considered fetishwear.
 Certain types of detailing, such as straps, studs, or spikes, can add a fetishy vibe to your kink party outfit.

-Kinky or sexualised accessories such as collars and cuffs, body harnesses, stockings, and extreme footwear can fall into this category, too.
+Kinky or sexualised accessories and BDSM wear such as collars and cuffs, body harnesses, stockings, and extreme footwear can fall into this category, too.

 Do I Have to Spend a Lot of Money?